Samuel Freeman House: Weintraub purchase

 USC placed the house for sale in 2021 for $4.25 million.
 By then, the university was focusing on archival collections instead of house restorations, having given up the Gamble House two years previously.
 The asking price of the house was later reduced to $3.25 million.
 The next year, USC sold the house for $1.8 million to the real-estate developer Richard Weintraub.
-The low purchase price was attributed to the fact that the house still needed numerous repairs.
+The low purchase price was attributed to the fact that the house still needed extensive repairs.
 The transaction was the first time in the house's history that it had been sold, as the only other change of ownership (when USC acquired the building) had been a donation.
-The terms of the sale included a easement preserving much of the existing design features, and Weintraub was also required to open the house for public tours at least four times annually.
+The terms of the sale included an easement preserving much of the existing design features, and Weintraub was also required to open the house for public tours at least four times annually.